How do you punish a boy caught masturbating?

 Answer:

 Yes, it is usually a shock to a parent to realize that his child is growing up and becoming sexual.
-The occasion was not pleasant for you and I'm sure your son was wishing for a hole somewhere in which to hide.
+The occasion was not pleasant for you, and I'm sure your son wished for a hole somewhere to hide.

-You see, I don't think a punishment is called for in this particular case unless there are other things involved.
-I think you had, and still have, an opportunity to teach, but you are bypassing it because you don't know what exactly is wrong.
-A child entering the teenage years is becoming aware of the concept of right and wrong.
-In childhood, it was sufficient to say do these things and don't do those things.
-But it is critical for teenagers to learn why certain things are right or wrong because you won't always be there and every situation has variations which cause a young adult to wonder is it right in these circumstances or not.
+You see, I don't think a punishment is called for in this case unless other things are involved.
+I think you had and still have an opportunity to teach, but you are bypassing it because you don't know what is wrong.
+A child entering the teenage years is becoming aware of right and wrong.
+It was sufficient to say do these things and don't do those things in childhood.
+But teenagers must learn why certain things are right or wrong because you won't always be there, and every situation has variations, which causes a young adult to wonder if it is right in these circumstances.

-Second, teenagers tend to retain the literal-mindedness of childhood while also developing the ability to reason.
+Second, teenagers tend to retain the literal-mindedness of childhood while developing the ability to reason.
 This means information needs to be presented in a clear, blunt fashion.
-There isn't a passage that states "thou shalt not play with yourself," so you need to dig deeper so you can explain what is wrong and why it is wrong.
+There isn't a passage that states, "Thou shalt not play with yourself," so you need to dig deeper so you can explain what is wrong and why it is wrong.

 Rather than repeat the information here, I would like you to read the following:

 Your son is getting older.
-It is time someone sat down with him and teach him about growing up, sex, and his responsibilities.
+It is time someone sat down with him and taught him about growing up, sex, and his responsibilities.
 It is best presented by a man from a man's point of view.
 I recommend the material in Growing Up in the Lord: A Study for Teenage Boys because it was written just for this purpose.
-At a minimum have him read the book, and more importantly, the passages cited from the Bible.
-If you don't have a trusted adult male who can go over the material with him, I am willing to have the discussions with him in person if you happen to be in my area or via Skype.
-Or, again at a minimum, have him read the material on this website and especially have him read the questions and answer sections that accompany each chapter.
-If he has his own questions, he can send in an email to have it addressed.
+At a minimum, have him read the book and, more importantly, the passages cited from the Bible.
+If you don't have a trusted adult male who can go over the material with him, I am willing to discuss it with him in person if you happen to be in my area or via Skype.
+Or, again, at a minimum, have him read the material on this website, especially the questions and answer sections accompanying each chapter.
+If he has his own questions, he can send an email to have them addressed.